Have you ever felt stuck trying to answer big questions such as…

 Building our authentic business is a highly complex project, and it is fantasy to try to plan far into the future and still remain authentic to the moment.

 Allow your Calling to be understood backward, and simply live forward with playful experimentation… the curiosity of a scientist or artist!

-To make progress now, ask yourself a smaller question:
+To make progress now, ask yourself a small question:

 “What’s the next thing I’d like to try?”

 George Kao is a Marketing Coach for small business owners, especially solopreneurs such as Coaches and Mentors.
 He focuses on ethical & effective ways to grow one's platform and build true livelihood.

 All content on this website is Creative Commons CC0 license -- No Rights Reserved.
 Feel free to use or repurpose it however you like!